hackathonprojs/hedera-auction/README.md

 ### Auction advantages on HCS
 - Cheap
-    -   Some L1 are very expensive, especially to do high volume.
+    -   Some L1 are very expensive
 - Fair and ordered timestamp
+    - Achieving fairness on Ethereum system is difficult, you will need to change the auction style to blind auction.
+Introduce VDL function that dramatically slow down the finality.
+And/or introduce commit-reveal scheme.
 - No front-run
+    - No need to worry about MEV
 - Fast